JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **In 1983, a Japanese artist, Tadahiko Ogawa, made a copy of the Mona Lisa completely out of ordinary toast**.
+And here is a just a random fact -  **Eating about twenty tart cherries a day could reduce inflammatory pain and headache pain**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)